mbucc/markbucciarelli.com/posts/2022-10-12_flexbox-deepdive.markdown

        +--+
 ```
 * min-h-screen: fill screen from top to bottom with section.
-* justify-center: This is the tailwind shorthand for "justify-content: center", which horizontally centers
+* justify-center: This tailwind shorthand for "justify-content: center" horizontally centers
 the flexbox items along the main axis.
 ```
 +------------------------------+